sofa-framework/doc/30_Components/25_Engine/20_Select/10_ROI_Selection.md

 Output
 ------

-These three engines also have shared input and output parameters that can be used depending of the need in the scene :
+These three engines also have shared input and output parameters that can be used depending on the need in the scene :

 #### Input topology